+The Steering Committee is comprised of Voting Members and Non-Voting Members.
 Voting members are limited to an equal number of major donors and recipient representatives.
-The recipient representatives, representing their respective regions and not their location countries.
+The recipient representatives represent their respective regions (Africa, South Asia, etc.) and not their location countries.

 The World Bank serves as Trustee as well as hosts a Coordination Unit (CU) within the Agriculture and Food Global Practice that provides support to GAFSP’s Steering Committee.
-The CU oversees overall Program operations, manages the Program’s Public Sector Window, which includes the Missing Middle Initiative (MMI), and coordinates with the IFC, which manages GAFSP’s Private Sector Window.
+The CU oversees overall Program operations, manages Program’s public sector grants, producer organizations grants, and coordinates with the IFC, which manages GAFSP’s private sector financing portfolio.View Program Documents